agardnerIT/thekindkeptn/full-tour.md

 The tutorial will progress in steps:
 1. Automated testing and releases into `qa` and `production` stages
 2. An approval step will be added to ensure a human must always click "go" before a production release.
 3. Add Prometheus to the cluster to monitor the workloads.
-Add SLO-based quality evaluations to ensure no bad build every makes it to production.
+Add SLO-based quality evaluations to ensure no bad build ever makes it to production.
 4. Add a quality evaluation in production, post rollout.
 If a bad deployment occurs, the evaluation will fail and remediation actions (rollback?) can be actioned.

 ----